Loses Control: Reception

 By July 2004, it had sold around 13,000 copies.

 Loses Control received generally positive reviews from music critics.
 AllMusic reviewer Tim Sendra said the group "cashes in on the promise it exhibited on its previous records" with "12 streamlined, hooky pop songs that just happen to have loud guitars."
 He complimented Nanna's "sweet and powerful" vocals, adding that he "should be in Fotomaker or Artful Dodger or some other long lost and forgotten power pop band."
 Exclaim! writer Sam Sutherland said it was a "gorgeous sounding record, the care that has gone into guitar tone alone on this record is outstanding."
 He wrote that Nanna "retains the distinct delivery" throughout his various guises, with a vocal effect that provides the "melodies [with] a very ethereal quality unique to this release."

 Modern Fix said it was a "hook-laced indie rock" record that is "firing on all cylinders.
 It’s emotional, without whining.
 It’s smooth without being dull."
 Christine Klunk of PopMatters said it included "12 tracks of slickly put together rock" with the group having improved since their debut, "both lyrically and instrumentally".
 The Nerve writer Adam Simpkins said the band grew "in scope and sound", without abandoning their roots.
+Writing for CMJ New Music Report, Amy Sciarretto stated that the band "wisely strays from the lovelorn 'my grrrl left me' topics, instead centering in a wealth of impressive hooks" and described the album as "a well-thought out, eloquently executed indie rock record."

 LAS Magazine reviewer Jake M. Rizy said it was "characterized by very crisp and slick production that makes it come off as planned and restrained", though considered it "a marked improvement" from their debut.
 The record "showcases some better songwriting ability [over the debut] alongside some skilled pop songs", with the guitars "sound[ing] bigger and thicker, and everything sounds like a clear and calculated effort."
 Spins Jon Caramanica said "Loses Control is an optimistic title" as "nearly everything here is competent and methodical".

 Punknews.org staff member Scott Heisel said the release "just didn't sit right with me", saying Nanna's vocals came across as "too polished", and questioning the production choices.
 He expanded on the latter: "[the band has] two guitars that generally play different things, but one of them almost always gets buried in the mix behind mounds of distortion."
 Andrew Bonazelli of CMJ New Music Monthly said the album was "ironically (given the title), the most measured, incombustible output of Nanna's career."
 The group seemed "too comfortable in their zone as the 'radio-friendly Braid,' unwilling to take compositional risks" which could remove them from an "increasingly generic pack."